hannahphillips57/Typotailoring-/pages/about.md

 ---
 layout: page
 title: About
-subtitle: All about me and my life
+subtitle: All about me and my site
 permalink: /about/
 date: 2020-06-29T15:36:12.231Z
 header_feature_image: ../uploads/burnham.jpg